 (TVTropes.com uses the intricate web of finding the various things needed to do away with all of the pieces of Voldemort’s soul in Harry Potter as a prime example.)

-I hear wonderful successes all the time from folks that I work with or that follow this newsletter:
+I hear wonderful successes all the time from folks that I work with or that follow our newsletter:

 • signing a guidebook deal